Primm Valley Resort

 Primm Valley Resort & Casino (formerly Primadonna Resort & Casino) is a hotel and casino located in Primm, Nevada.
-It is one of the Primm Valley Resorts, owned and operated by Affinity Gaming.
+It is one of the Primm Valley Resorts, owned and operated by JETT Gaming until 2026, when Las Vegas-based Terrible’s took over operations in July.
 It is named after the Primm family, benefactors of the hotel and casino properties formerly owned and operated by Ernest and Gary Primm.